EternityForest/barrel.css/README.md

 ## Components

-### .stacked-form
+### form.stacked-form

 A form where each element is stacked vertically.
 All inputs should be inside a label.
-To group multiple inputs, Put them in a p, div, or section.
+To group multiple inputs in one row, Put them in a p or div.

+Each row in a stacked form likes to be as wide as possible, you may want to apply a width to the whole form like w-sm-double, center it with h-center, and use the border class for the best look.

+You can use fieldsets too.

 ### .window